On the relationship between the theory of cointegration and the theory of phase synchronization: Appendix 1: VEC - state oscillators

 We emphasize that these are only heuristic arguments.
 A mathematical proof that the asymptotic distributions of the test statistics stay the same would be highly welcome.
 It is obvious that deriving such a result may be very challenging.

 A more sophisticated approach seems to be to estimate the phases in the above model by means of a particle filter.
-This has been done in \cite{Dah-2012} in the univariate case $d=1$ (in the more general setting (i)-(iii) from below).
+This has been done in \cite{Dah-2017} in the univariate case $d=1$ (in the more general setting (i)-(iii) from below).
 However, also with this approach the situation is not clear: A proper test for synchronization would then e.g. be a likelihood ratio test based on the original observations $Y_t$.
 The test statistic for such a test could be approximated by means of a particle filter - but its distribution under the null hypothesis is also not clear and difficult to derive.

 Our personal view is that for systems with stronger noise the above particle filter or a periodogram based method lead to better estimation results.
-Here it is worthwhile to study the questions raised above.

-For chaotic oscillators as in Section~\ref{sec:application} the Hilbert transform seems to be the better choice (furthermore it is used in most applications).
-Here the misspecification error has to be taken into account when the above questions are investigated (see Appendix 2 below).
+For chaotic oscillators as in Section~\ref{sec:application} the Hilbert transform seems to be the better choice.
+Furthermore the Hilbert transform is used in most applications.